How to pay your membership subscriptions and fees

-If you have any questions about your Annual Renewal, please see our FAQs.
+If you have any questions, please visit our help centre.

-Direct Debit is the easy way to pay.
-If you have an eligible UK bank account, you can set up a Direct Debit online today and enjoy peace of mind that your annual subscription will be paid on time, every year, in one convenient annual payment.
+Direct Debit is the easy way to pay and provides peace of mind that your annual subscription will be paid on time, every year.

 Online by debit or credit card

 You can use our secure online payment service to pay by credit or debit card after completing your Annual Renewal.

 We accept most major card types, including American Express.